-In order to work towards resolving conflict we first need to understand exactly what's going on.
+In order to work toward resolving conflict we first need to understand exactly what’s going on.
 To help us to develop this understanding it can be a very helpful exercise to create a map of the conflict which includes the core issues and participants.
 When making a map of the conflict it is important to:

 1. Clearly identify and understand the issue/s as so often the issues